Force over Distance: Chapter 52

 He crossed his arms harder.

 His chief scientist was in lethal form.
 The silver in his hair stole the color from every light that touched it.
 So did the frames of his glasses.
-So did the eyelets of his boots.
-Rush’s thoughts prismed into rainbow edges as they spiraled.
-Insight cracked and froze like iced-over lightning through pale streams of opalescent current.
+So did the buckle of his belt and the eyelets of his boots.
+Rush’s thoughts prismed into rainbow edges.
+Insight cracked and froze like iced-over lightning in pale streams of opalescent current.

-Did it mean anything, that the flow and quality of his thoughts had shifted, after the Nakai attack?
-After he’d spent a week locked down with the computer system he was now inseparable from?
+What did it mean that the flow and quality of his thoughts had shifted, after the Nakai attack?

 Probably it meant something.

 Would Young’s mind, too, change under similar circumstances?
 Would anyone’s?
 Would everyone’s?
-Were there whole swaths of people who’d restructured themselves?
+Were there whole swaths of people who’d restructured themselves like Rush had?
 Similar, yet different?
 Old pathways sealed shut?
-New and fragile streams carving riverbeds of the mind?
+New and fragile streams carving canyons in the mind?

 Young didn’t like change.